Gremlins: Casting

 Phoebe Cates was cast as Kate, Billy's girlfriend, despite concerns that she was known for playing more risqué parts, such as Linda Barrett in Fast Times at Ridgemont High (1982).
 Spielberg urged the casting of the relatively unknown Zach Galligan as Billy because he saw chemistry between Galligan and Cates during auditions.
 Galligan later compared himself to Billy, saying he was a "geeky kid", and that being in the film "was really kind of a dream" given "what I get to do, what my character gets to do, blow up movie theatres", adding that he "got to work with great people".
 Spielberg commented when Galligan was testing with Cates that "he's in love with her already" and that was how Galligan won the part.
-Emilio Estevez and Judd Nelson also auditioned.
+Tom Hanks, Kevin Bacon, Ralph Macchio, Emilio Estevez, Rob Lowe and Judd Nelson also auditioned.

 In contrast to Galligan, many of the supporting actors and actresses were better known.
 Veteran actor Glynn Turman portrayed the high school science teacher whose study of a newborn mogwai leads to his death after it forms a cocoon and emerges as a vicious gremlin.
 Dick Miller, who was a regular in Dante's films, was another experienced actor on the set, playing a World War II veteran who first refers to the creatures as gremlins.
 Rand was played by Hoyt Axton, who was always the filmmakers' preferred choice for the role even though it was widely contested by other actors.
 Axton's experience included acting as the father in The Black Stallion (1979), and he was also a country music singer-songwriter.
 After an introductory scene to Gremlins was cut, Axton's voice earned him the added role of the narrator to establish some context.
 Mr. Wing was played by Keye Luke, a renowned film actor, whose film career spanned half a century.
 Although in reality he was around 80 at the time of filming, and his character was very elderly, Luke's youthful appearance had to be covered by make-up.

-Corey Feldman, who up to that time had primarily been in commercials, played Pete Fountaine, establishing his early credentials as a child actor.
+Corey Feldman, who up to that time had primarily been in commercials, played Pete Fountaine, establishing his early credentials as a child actor; he previously met with Spielberg when he auditioned for E.T. the Extra-Terrestrial.
 Polly Holliday, an actress best known for her role in Alice, played Mrs. Deagle.
-Dante considered the casting fortunate, as she was well-known and he considered her to be talented.
+Dante considered the casting fortunate, as she was well-known, and he considered her to be talented.
 Two other well-known actors, Fast Times' Judge Reinhold and character actor Edward Andrews, received roles that were significantly reduced after the film was edited; they played Billy's superiors at the bank.
+Tom Hanks also read for Gerald.